Been Kim, Senior Research Scientist, Google Brain

-Gopal Erinjippurath, Manager of the Imagery Analytics Engineering Team, Planet Inc.
+Gopal Erinjippurath, Senior Director, Analytics Engineering, Planet Inc.

 Gopal manages the Imagery Analytics Engineering team at Planet Inc. His background is in the development of foundational technology that powers products in the imaging and machine learning space.